 Tactical Strategy #1

 Investment Philosophy—this strategy analyzes and recognizes technical patterns in the market to help deliver long-term, repeatable results.
-We use quantitative analysis to remove emotion from our decision making.
+We use quantitative analysis to remove emotion from our decision-making.
 A disciplined methodology underlies everything this manager does.
-The model has been built over 18 years, are based on a continuous process of design, test, validate and repeat.
+The model has been built over 18 years, and is based on a continuous process of design, test, validate, and repeat.

 Strategy Objective—this strategy aims to capture 85% of the market’s upside, while limiting our losses to 50% of its downside, so that over the long-term, the goal is to grow money at 35% more than a buy & hold strategy.

 Tactical Strategy #2